HST-Based Lens Model of SDSS J1226+2152, in Preparation for JWST-ERS TEMPLATES: Introduction

 To fully exploit the magnification enhancement of cosmic telescopes requires a detailed understanding of the gravitational lensing properties of the lens itself, to translate the observed measurements to their un-lensed intrinsic properties.
 A robust measurement of the lensing magnification, and its uncertainties, is essential for converting the observed luminosity, star formation rate, and stellar mass to their source-plane values.
 The lensing analysis interprets and translates between observed image plane and unobserved source plane geometry, required for measuring the physical sizes of star forming clumps, global morphology, and the physical separation between source components.

-In this paper, we present the details of a strong lensing analysis and lens model of the complex structure lensing \arcnamelong, based on archival \hst\ imaging, to accompany the pre-launch high level science products delivery of the \JWST-ERS \TEMPLATES\ program.
-The lens modeling outputs and the fully reduced \hst\ mosaics are made available to the community through the Mikulski Archive for Space Telescopes (MAST) Portal.
+In this paper, we present the details of a strong lensing analysis and lens model of the complex structure lensing \arcnamelong, based on archival HST imaging, to accompany the pre-launch high level science products delivery of the JWST-ERS \TEMPLATES\ program.
+The lens modeling outputs and the fully reduced HST mosaics are made available to the community through the Mikulski Archive for Space Telescopes (MAST) Portal via \dataset[10.17909/zqax-2y86]{\doi{10.17909/zqax-2y86}}\footnote{\url{https://archive.stsci.edu/hlsp/templates/}}.

 We assume a flat cosmology with $\Omega_{\Lambda} = 0.7$, $\Omega_{m}=0.3$, and $H_0 = 70$ \kms\ Mpc$^{-1}$.
 In this cosmology, $1''=5.6541$ kpc at the cluster redshift, $z=$\zcluster, and $1''=7.7616$ kpc at the source redshift, $z=$\zarc.
 Magnitudes are reported in the AB system unless otherwise stated.